OpenRefine/OpenRefine/docs/src/operations/key_value_columnize.md

 |                       | Green    |         |
 | Narcissus cyclamineus | Yellow   | 161899  |

-The first key encountered by the operation serves as record key.
+The first key encountered by the operation serves as the record key.
 The "Green" value is attached to the "Galanthus nivalis" name because it is the latest record key encountered by the operation as it scans the table.
 See the [Row order](#row-order) section for more details about the influence of row order on the results of the operation.